SexyCodicology/DMMapp/README.md

 # [[!!
 LEGACY !!]]
 DMMapp - Digitized Medieval Manuscripts app
 ## This is a legacy version of the DMMapp.
-The data contained in data.json is no longer maintained, but the framework of the app will still work ##
+The data contained in data.json is no longer maintained, but the framework of the app will still work. ##

 The DMMapp is a webapp containing links to digitized manuscripts repositories available worldwide.